PPM Logo

 d.
 Illegal possession or use of weapons, explosives, or destructive devices;

 e.
-Illegal manufacture, sale, or distribution of controlled substances; or
+Illegal manufacture, sale, or distribution of controlled substances; and,

 f.
 Hate crimes as defined by California law.

-4. All requests to exercise off-campus jurisdiction will be submitted by the Director - SAGE or their designee to the Vice Chancellor – Student Affairs or their designee, who will have the exclusive authority to extend jurisdiction under these Procedures.
-The decision by the Vice Chancellor – Student Affairs or their designee is final and not subject to appeal.
+a.
+For matters not involving alleged violations of the University of California Sexual Violence and Sexual Harassment Policy or the University of California Anti-Discrimination Policy, requests to exercise off-campus jurisdiction will be submitted by the Director – SAGE or their designee to the Vice Chancellor – Student Affairs and Campus Life or their designee, who has authority to extend jurisdiction under these Procedures.
+This decision is final and not subject to appeal.

-5. In determining whether to exercise jurisdiction over off-campus student conduct, the Vice Chancellor – Student Affairs or their designee will consider the totality of the circumstances, including the following factors:
+4. Factors for Extending Jurisdiction.
+In determining whether to exercise jurisdiction over off-campus conduct pursuant to Section 3a, the Vice Chancellor – Student Affairs and Campus Life or their designee will consider the totality of the circumstances, including:

 a.
 The seriousness of the alleged conduct;